sigirisetti/DevOps-Interview-Process/README.md

 - Q2) Why do we need DevOps?

-  - A: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
+  - Ans: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
 There are several benefits of doing so, including better software quality and quick customer feedback.

   - All such benefits lead to a higher level of customer satisfaction, which is the most important goal for any product development project.
 To do so, companies need to: